LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

    results.
 Make sure that the arrays all have the same dimensionality before proceeding.

+   This section is a warm-up for the next one.
+It is not required if you do the next one:

 #.
 Complete and test the function with documentation and heading:

    .. literalinclude:: ../examples/array_lab_stub.cs